Real-Time Sync: From HTTP to Reactive Backends

 Designed for✓ HTTP was developed for this✗ HTTP fundamentally fails here

-The fundamental HTTP limitations:
+The core HTTP limitations:

-1. One-way communication: Only the client can initiate requests, never the server.
+1. One-way communication: only the client can initiate requests, never the server.

 HTTP/1.1 and Keep-Alive